Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before

 Bob found me through listening to the Tax-Savvy Expat Podcast.
-He then decided to set up a new legal structure using the Tax-Savvy Expat: Entrepreneur, my online course.
+He then decided to set up a new legal structure using the Tax-Savvy Expat: Entrepreneur package.

-Through several easy-to-follow video lessons, the course showed Bob that:
+Through several easy-to-follow video lessons, Bob learned that:

 - Operating through a “naked LLC” is a terrible structure for his situation;

 - Instead, he should have a non-US corporation above his LLC;

-- That way, he’s an employee of the non-US corporation (meaning bye bye self-employment tax), and he can keep the amount he makes above his salary in the corporation and pay tax only later when he takes it out.
+- That way, he’s an employee of the non-US corporation (meaning bye bye self-employment tax).

-So, operating under the structure Bob learned to setup in the course, Bob’s US tax bill drops down to $0 a year.
+So, operating under his new legal structure he set up with the Entrepreneur package, Bob’s US tax bill drops down to $0 a year.
 And Bob isn’t doing anything illegal, shady, or the slightest bit risky or on-the-fringes at all—he’s simply taking advantage of age-old tax rules that have a simple application to his situation.

 Spinning straw into gold

 So, back to Bob, his $2,500 investment allows him to legally keep at least $25,000 in his own pocket, year after year after year.
 That extra boost to Bob’s business has allowed him to:

 - expand his inventory and offer more items in his products business and

 - pay more for advertising and content in his affiliate marketing business.

 It’s also just put him on a better footing to grow in the future.

 You can do the same thing

 Have any ideas for what an extra $25,000 every year would do for you?